Conducting an Inquiry

 - other reasons that might affect the ability of the individuals to make fair and impartial judgments.

-The RIO informs both the complainant and respondent of the proposed composition of the panel and gives each of them five working days to object to any of the panel members on conflict of interest grounds.
+The RIO informs the respondent of the proposed composition of the panel and gives the respondent five working days to object to any of the panel members on conflict of interest grounds.
 The RIO will provide the panel with an explicit charge for the inquiry activity.
-The University's Office of General Counsel advises the chair of the panel on the appropriate protocol and practices that should be followed.
+The OGC advises the chair of the panel on the appropriate protocol and practices that should be followed.

-An inquiry (conducted by either the RIO or the panel) will be completed as quickly as possible, no more than 60 calendar days after its initiation unless circumstances clearly warrant a longer period of time.
-If the panel or RIO anticipates that the established deadlines cannot be met, the panel or RIO will submit a report, citing the reasons for the delay and progress to date, for the record to the Vice President for Research, and inform the respondent and other involved individuals.
+An inquiry (conducted by either the RIO or the panel) will be completed as quickly as possible, but no more than 60 calendar days after its initiation unless circumstances warrant a longer period of time.
+If the panel or RIO anticipates that the established deadlines cannot be met, the panel or RIO will document the reasons for the delay and progress to date, for the record to the DO, and inform the respondent and other involved individuals.

 Upon completion of the inquiry, the RIO or panel produces a written report that states what evidence was reviewed, summarizes relevant interviews, and includes the conclusion of the inquiry.
 The report will be sufficiently detailed regarding the reasons for determining that an investigation is not warranted, if such is the case.
+The report may recommend actions to correct the scientific record or sub-standard research practices involved in the case, regardless of whether the matter proceeds to an investigation.
 If the report recommends that an investigation be conducted, it may propose subject matter to be included in the investigation.

 This report is then sent to the respondent who has 10 working days to review it and submit written comments.
 Summaries of all interviews and data examined by the RIO or panel will be made available for the respondent to review.
-If the panel produces the report, it is also sent to the RIO who will make comments and pass them to the Deciding Officer (DO).
+If the panel produces the report, it is also sent to the RIO who will make comments and pass them to the DO.

-Close the case: If the DO decides not to conduct an investigation, no further formal action will be taken other than informing all parties involved.
-The procedures will preserve privacy consistent with law for all parties to these procedures and take reasonable steps to protect the positions and reputations of those, who in good faith, make allegations of research misconduct.
+Close the case.
+If the DO decides not to conduct an investigation, the matter is closed with no finding of misconduct and no further formal action will be taken other than informing all parties involved.
+The DO will preserve privacy consistent with law for all parties involved and take reasonable steps to protect the positions and reputations of those, who in good faith, were involved in the process.
 As appropriate, the RIO will take reasonable steps to minimize the damage to reputations that may result from inaccurate reports.
+The DO may take actions to correct the scientific record or sub-standard research practices involved in the case, regardless of whether misconduct is found.